Jackie Hill Perry: Stance on homosexuality

-Jackie Hill Perry maintains that she is an ex-lesbian, and that her transition to heterosexuality is among the changes God worked in her life.
-On July 31, 2013, Christian hip hop radio show Wade-O Radio published an interview with Hill Perry where she spoke out against the Macklemore song "Same Love".
-Citing 1 Corinthians 6:9-11, she stated that "The word of God itself, apart from Jackie Hill, testifies that people can change.
+In a 2013 interview with Wade-O Radio, Jackie Hill Perry cited 1 Corinthians 6:9-11 and stated that "The word of God itself, apart from Jackie Hill, testifies that people can change.
 So if the word of God is the word of God, then we need to deal with that and believe that it's true.
 I think we've made God very little if we believe that he cannot change people.
 If he can make a moon, stars and a galaxy that we have yet to fully comprehend, how can he not simply change my desires?"
-This stance has been criticized by many, particularly gay rights activists.
-According to The Washington Times, Hill Perry's experience "runs counter to pronouncements by gay rights groups that exclaim sexuality as an inherent, immutable characteristic", and, even further, comes amid "wide-ranging reports about the psychological dangers of so-called 'reparative therapy,' which aims to change the orientation of homosexuals."
-Hill Perry estimates that about 40 percent of the messages she has received over social media have been negative.
-When Hill married Preston Perry in March 2014, one critic accused the couple of both being gay and marrying to "play God to a bunch of ignorant people."

-However, Hill Perry, in her 2013 interview with Wade-O Radio, clarified that she does not believe that every Christian with a homosexual disposition will lose those desires.
+Hill Perry, in the same 2013 interview with Wade-O Radio, clarified that she does not believe that every Christian with a homosexual disposition will lose those desires.
 "If God chooses not to change my desires, he has promised to give me his Holy Spirit that will help me flee from them.
 There are people who were alcoholics for 20 years, went through rehab and they don't drink anymore, but sometimes they may be tested.
 If they see a bottle of whiskey, they're going to want that whiskey, but they have a choice."

-Influences

-In an interview with The Gospel Coalition, Hill Perry cited Mali Music, Propaganda, and Ebony Moore as "a few people who inspire me to be great at my craft."
-Theologically, she names pastor John Piper as a major influence, and even based Art of Joy on Piper's book Desiring God, where Piper explains his concept of Christian hedonism.
-Hill Perry states that Aside from the doctrines of grace, it's one concept that has really renewed my mind when it comes to faith and sin.
-Now, when I look at certain sins, it's not, 'Oh, I'm just doing this because I want to.'
-No, what in this sin do you think will satisfy me that God can't?
-It makes my processing of my issues a lot deeper, and it's also expanded my view of God.
+Hill Perry, in her 2018 book Gay Girl, Good God, stated, "God isn't calling gay people to be straight", and says those who teach this are preaching a "heterosexual gospel".
+She further stated "the most alarming problem with the 'heterosexual gospel' is that it is no gospel at all." and stated that the gospel is not about "temptation-less heterosexuality" but that "Jesus has come so that all sinners, same-sex-attracted and opposite-sex-attracted, can be forgiven of their sins to love God and enjoy Him forever."